Relintai/the_tower/README.md

 In order to open this, you need to have a Godot built with https://github.com/Relintai/voxelman !

+# Pre-built binaries

+You can grab a pre-built editor binary from the [Broken Seals](https://github.com/Relintai/broken_seals/releases) repo, should you want to.
+It contains all my modules.

 ## Controls

 `w`,`a`,`s`,`d`: Movement \